jraska/modules-graph-assert/README.md

 ### Helper Graphviz Graph Export
 - Visualising graph could be useful to see the dependency problem, therefore helper `generateModulesGraphvizText` is included.
-- By default it generates graph of all modules in a project.
+- Generates graph of dependent modules when the plugin is applied.
 - Longest path of the project is in red.
 - Adding parameter `modules.graph.print.statistics` prints also information about the graph.
-- You can set `modules.graph.of.module` parameter if you want only sub-graph of total graph.
+- You can set `modules.graph.of.module` parameter if you want only sub-graph of the module graph.
 ```
 ./gradlew generateModulesGraphvizText -Pmodules.graph.print.statistics=true -Pmodules.graph.of.module=:feature-one
 ```